aws-samples/sap-automated-hana-patching/README.md

 :warning: Usage :warning:

 This document has the potential to stop critical systems.
 Please ensure a valid database backup exists and all dependent applications are stopped.
 For systems with SAP HSR and/or clustered enabled, please make sure the appropriate pre-steps are run prior to patching the database.
+This document allows you to either run the update directly or run the "[Prepare]"(https://help.sap.com/docs/SAP_HANA_PLATFORM/2c1988d620e04368aa4103bf26f17727/bbbcf591d94b4dbea745bf2846f9df37.html)

 :construction: Updates Required :construction: